Kansas City assistance programs.

 There are additional resources available as well.
 Find more Kansas City water bill assistance programs.

-The United Services Community Action Agency provides struggling families and low income people with all available resources and programs, including those below.
+The Community Action Agency of Greater Kansas City provides struggling families and low income people with all available resources and programs, including those below.
 They are located at 6325 Manchester Ave, Kansas City, Missouri.
 816-358-6868.
-Learn more.
+Learn more on United Services Community Action in Kansas City.

-Job and Employment Readiness - This program helps unemployed and under-employed low and moderate income people find jobs and gain skills.
+- Job and Employment Readiness - This program helps unemployed and under-employed low and moderate income people find jobs and gain skills.
 People can sign up for a 12-hour employment class and a job referral component.
 In addition, class participants have the opportunity to perform job searches via the Internet and use tools at the center to find jobs.
+There may even be free computers for low income families.

 MLM - Metro Lutheran Ministry of Kansas City offers assistance and Family Services.
 The non-profit is one of the main non-profit charity organizations for the city and surrounding counties.
 Some examples of programs include free Christmas gifts and meals, emergency financial aid for rent or heating bills, and food programs.
 However other support is available too.
 Read MLM assistance programs.

 Shelter and housing services operate in Kansas City.
 Charities, churches, and non-profits in Kansas City take a leading role in providing this assistance.
 Find a place to stay, enroll into case management, and get referrals to longer term low income and transitional housing.
-Click here.
+Click here for short term housing in Kansas City.

-Assistance during the holidays is available from non-profits in Kansas City.
+Free assistance during the holidays is available from non-profits in Kansas City.
 Some only help struggling families in the city, while others extend to the suburbs and nearby counties.
-They may have free gifts, meals, and other resources available at Easter, Thanksgiving, or Christmas.
+They may have free Christmas gifts, meals, and other resources available at Easter, Thanksgiving, or Christmas.
 Locate holiday help in Kansas City.

 Homeless prevention and rehousing - Agencies use HUD grants as well as other funding to help people threatened with an eviction and the homeless.
 Assistance provided can include one time rent help, no-interest loans, and referrals.
 Kansas City agencies focus on families facing a crisis.
-More information.
+More information on homeless prevention in Kansas City.

-While the local community action agency, the United Services Community Action Agency, may be able to direct families to programs and resources that can give them food, we also have information on dozens of food banks, pantries, churches, and charities in the Kansas City area that distribute free food and groceries.
+While the local community action agency, the United Services Community Action Agency, may be able to direct families to programs and resources that can give them food, we also have information on dozens of food banks, pantries, churches, and charities in the Kansas City area.
+They serve hot meals and/or distribute free food and groceries.
 Many of the locations coordinate closely with Harvesters, which is the Community Food Network for the region.
-Get the phone numbers, addresses, and more details on Kansas City food banks.
+Get the phone numbers, addresses, and more details on Kansas City free food banks.

 The federal government has provided Kansas City a grant that was to be used to provide rent help.
 However, Kansas City has spent only a small fraction of its federal government stimulus money on rent assistance and homelessness prevention, but the city hopes to begin allocating dollars more quickly, city officials have said.